cofccybersecurityclub/DevOps/Environment-Setup/setup.md

 1. Download Virtualbox
 2. Download ISOs
-3. Launch Virtualbox and create a VM
+3. Launch Virtualbox and create a Host Only Network (File > Host Network Manager and click Create)
+    * Under properties:
+        - We will set the IPv4 address to: 192.168.56.1
+        - Under DHCP Server:
+            - Server address: 192.168.56.100
+            - Server Mask: 255.255.255.0
+            - Lower: 192.168.56.2
+            - Upper: 192.168.56.254
-4. We will want to have the following configurations for our VMs:
+4. We will want to have the following configurations for our three VMs:
     - 16 GB of storage per VM
     - 1024 MB of RAM per VM
-    - Network will be set to NAT
+    - Network will be set to Host Only Adapter
 5. We will set up the Ubuntu Server first and then the CentOS Servers
+    * We will need to update our repositories and packages that are installed on the system with the following commands:
+        - `sudo apt update`: update the software repositories
+        - `sudo apt full-upgrade`: download and upgrade the software packages
-6. Some notes for the Ubuntu Server:
+    * Some notes for the Ubuntu Server:
         - We will need to check to see if the following packages are installed:
-        - `ssh`
             - `git`
             - `ansible`
             - `net-tools`
+            - `python`
+            - `python3`
-    - We will need to start the SSH service and enable it on startup: `sudo systemctl start ssh; sudo systemctl enable ssh`
+        - We will need to make sure we start the SSH service and enable it on startup: `sudo systemctl start ssh; sudo systemctl enable ssh`
         - We will need to create a non-root user for the VM:
             - Create user: `sudo useradd [username]` [for this lab we will use `devops` as the non-root user]
             - Set password for the user: `passwd devops`
             - Add the user to the `sudo` group: `sudo usermod -aG sudo devops`
+6. We will now set up the CentOS servers (we can duplicate the setup for both servers)